Ravitz Violin Shoulder Rest

 If you have any questions, contact me -

-- Malleable aluminum shoulder plate, 8.5 inches for a curved plated or 9.5 inches for a hooked plate.
+- Malleable (bendable) aluminum shoulder plate, 8.5 inches for a short/traditional plate or 9.5 inches for a long/hooked plate.

-- Both feet can be adjusted for height and angle along and across the shoulder plate.
+- Both feet can be adjusted for height, angle along the shoulder plate, and angle across the shoulder plate.

-- The height can be adjusted very low and very high.
+- The height of each foot can be adjusted from high to very low.

 - The violin plate grips do not touch the violin ribs or the bottom of the plate.